 Select the hard disk drive type in this field.
 When Logical Block Addressing is enabled, 28-bit addressing of the hard drive is used without regard for cylinders, heads, or sectors.
-Note that LBA Mode is necessary for drives with greater than 504MB in storage capacity.
+Note that Logical Block Access may decrease the access speed of the hard disk.
+However, LBA Mode is necessary for drives with greater than 504MB in storage capacity.
 Configuration options: [LBA] [LARGE] [Normal] [Match Partition Table] [Manual]